- Download our Moving to Bahrain Guide (PDF)

 Ramadan in Bahrain

-Ramadan can be a period of severe culture shock for expats who have never experienced the holy event in a Muslim country.
+Ramadan can be a period of severe culture shock for expats who have never experienced the holy event in an Islamic country.
+During Ramadan, Muslims fast from dawn to dusk and work a maximum of six hours a day.

 Though expats aren't required to fast during this period, they should not consume any food or drink (including water) in public between sunrise and sunset.
 Working hours and restaurant opening times are adjusted accordingly.
-Alternatively, some companies provide a room where non-Muslim staff can eat during the month of Ramadan.
+Some companies may provide a room where non-Muslim staff can eat during the month of Ramadan.

 Customs and etiquette in Bahrain

-If invited to a Bahraini home, expats should take a non-alcoholic gift, such as chocolates or flowers.
+If invited to a Bahraini home, expats should take a non-alcoholic gift, such as chocolates.

-In Bahraini culture, men greet other men with handshakes and kisses on the cheeks if they know each other.
+In Bahraini culture, men greet other men with a handshake and kiss on the cheek if they know each other.
 Women shouldn’t expect a man to shake hands with them, but a female friend may welcome her with a hug and a kiss.
 Men should not touch a Bahraini woman unless the woman offers her hand first.

-Bahrainis love to socialise, but be aware that social events may be same-sex only.
-Make an effort to reciprocate the hospitality if possible.
+Bahrainis love to socialise, and expats should make an effort to reciprocate the hospitality if possible.
 Small talk will always precede a business meeting or a meal.
+Accept any offer of tea or coffee as declining may be considered an insult to the host.

 When visiting someone’s home, check if they’ve removed their shoes and follow suit.
 Leaving footwear at the door avoids tramping dust through the house.